 The issue of whether to skip shampoos is a highly individualized matter.
 Shampoos contain detergents that break down scalp oils, a feature that water does not offer.
 Herbal tonics may be soothing to both the scalp and hair, but for scalps that develop build-up quickly, non-foaming cleansing methods may only encourage build-up.
 In such cases a little stripping of the scalp and hair cuticle can produce beneficial results so that the hair is not weighed down by oils and debris.

 Apple cider vinegar has long been hailed as a scalp exfoliant.
 However, vinegar breaks down proteins and some people may find that the long term use of apple cider vinegar is too harsh and caustic for their hair cuticles.
 Moreover, and for this reason, apple cider vinegar tonics should never be used on heat-damaged or chemically processed hair.

 When you are shampooing there are various techniques for actually cleansing the hair.
 Some persons pile their hair atop their head and begin an intense cleansing process.
 Others simply cleanse their scalp with shampoo and allow the excess to pour down the remainder of their head.
 If you hair is fragile and prone to breakage, the latter technique is safer for maintaining the integrity of your strands.
 The former technique may allow for a more thorough sudsing, but it can promote tangles and breakage if one shampoos too intensely.
-Phillip Kingsley's blog offers a three part series regarding "How to Wash Your Hair", starting with pre-shampoo methods and ending with conditioning routines and scalp toners.
+Phillip Kingsley's blog offers a three part series regarding "Hair Washing Myths", starting with pre-shampoo methods and ending with conditioning routines and scalp toners.